photoprism/photoprism-docs/docs/user-guide/library/webdav.md

        * http://servername/import/

 6. Enter your username and password.
 The username is photoprism.
-You can set your password in the docker-compose.yml using the PHOTOPRISM_WEBDAV_PASSWORD variable.
+You can change your password in the [account settings](../settings/account.md).
 7. Now the network appears in your explorer and you can start adding files.